-As such, the Company does not currently operate in accordance with ASX Corporate Governance Principle 1.6.
+As such, the Company currently operates in accordance with ASX Corporate Governance Principle 1.6.

 - (a) have and disclose a process for periodically evaluating the performance of its senior executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.